Check… Call… Compress

 Remember: If you suspect drowning or drug overdose, follow standard CPR procedures (alternate 30 chest compressions with two mouth-to-mouth breaths).

-Watch the video, featuring UA Basketball star Steve Kerr, to find out more about the 3 C's!
+Watch the video to find out more about chest-compression-only CPR!